ArtTolst/guessthenumber/README.md

 # guessthenumber
 august 2026
-This is my first project, and it is in Russian.
-It features error-proofing, difficulty levels, and non-persistent statistics.
+This is my first project, and it’s in Russian.
+It features foolproof design, difficulty levels, and non-persistent statistics.
+However, it needs refactoring.